seicq/HARBS/README.md

 - sit back and relax

-- 💥 you got your beautiful dwm setup
+-  you got your beautiful dwm setup

-- Clone this repository & get your dwm setup.😊

 ```yaml
 # clone the repo, before that install git